 - When I bake cakes and muffins, I often use the touch technique.
 Carefully push down on the baked item with your finger.
 It the item is done, the indented area will bounce back.
 If it is not finished baking, the indentation will remain.

-- When baking breads, use an instant read Thermometer to check the internal temperature.
-For yeast breads a 200º internal temperature means the loaf is done baking.
+- When baking bread, use an instant-read thermometer to check the internal temperature.
+For yeast bread, a 200º internal temperature means the loaf is done baking.
 You can also use your knuckles to knock on the loaf.
 A loaf that’s done will sound hollow.

 - Brownies are tougher to judge, but they will often pull away slightly from the sides of the pan when done.
 Again, check the recipe for tips on what works for that particular baked good.

 - For cookies, check them after the minimum baking time.
 They should look just set in the centers unless the recipe states otherwise.
 Under-baking slightly will give you a chewier cookie while over-baking slightly will give a crisper cookie.